wastl/freebase-primarysourcestool/README.md

 The following HTTP request retrieves an entity by Wikidata QID:

-    GET /entities/<QID>.json
+    GET /entities/<QID>

-The service is modelled after the Wikidata REST API, but currently only supports retrieving JSON format.
+The service is modeled after the Wikidata REST API, but currently only supports retrieving data in JSON format.

 Status Codes: